agb32/cosmadoc/docs/source/ssh.md

 If you need to generate a new ssh key, there is some info [here](sshkey.md).

 For other reasons, please contact cosma-support.

+### Requesting a password reset or uploading a new SSH key

+First, log into [SAFE](https://safe.epcc.ed.ac.uk/dirac).
+If you are having problems logging in, you will need to contact SAFE support, dirac-support@epcc.ed.ac.uk.

+Use the "Login accounts" menu to select COSMA.
+Then at the bottom of the screen you will see a row of buttons.

+Click "Request Password Reset" to ask for a password reset (which will eventually be emailed to you).

+Click "Add credential" to add a new SSH key.

 ## Running programmes with graphical interface